eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 ## Video Guide <a name = "video"></a>

-The information in this guide is also presented in the initial 11 minutes of the video below linked below.
+The information in this guide is also presented in the initial 11 minutes of the video linked below.
 [Quake 2 Remaster Mapping Tutorial - Part 1: Setup and first map](https://www.youtube.com/watch?v=jDyfpSgnjDc)
 ## Getting Started <a name = "getting_started"></a>